SAP-samples/hana-shine-xsa/README.md

 - Enter the URL of the repository [https://github.com/SAP/hana-shine-xsa.git](https://github.com/SAP/hana-shine-xsa.git "https://github.com/SAP/hana-shine-xsa.git")
 - Click Ok button

-*Note: The code will not work if imported into SAP Web IDE for SAP HANA version SP11 *
+*Note: The code will not work if imported into SAP Web IDE for SAP HANA version SP11*

-## Where to find Software Component Archive(SCA)?
+## Where to find Software Component Archive (SCA)?
 This repository is intended to be used as a reference for code of SHINE for XSA.
 The SHINE for XSA SCA can be found in [SAP Support Portal](https://support.sap.com/patches "SAP Support Portal").

-For detailed steps on where to find the MTA and how to install the application please refer to the SHINE for XSA detailed documentation found [here.](http://help.sap.com/hana/SAP_HANA_Interactive_Education_SHINE_for_SAP_HANA_XS_Advanced_Model_en.pdf)
+For detailed steps on where to find the SCA and how to install the application please refer to the SHINE for XSA detailed documentation found [here.](http://help.sap.com/hana/SAP_HANA_Interactive_Education_SHINE_for_SAP_HANA_XS_Advanced_Model_en.pdf)

 ## What is in the repository?